gildor/kotlin-coroutines-retrofit/README.md

 ## How to use

-> NOTE: All examples in this Readme use [`runBlocking`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.experimental/run-blocking.html) to build coroutine but it useful only for testing or examples.
+> NOTE: All examples in this README use [`runBlocking`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.experimental/run-blocking.html) to build coroutine but it is only useful for testing or examples.
 >
-> For a real application you want probably use some other coroutines builder that don't block thread, for example [`launch`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.experimental/launch.html) from [kotlinx.coroutines](https://github.com/kotlin/kotlinx.coroutines).
+> For a real application you probably want to use some other coroutines builder that does not block a thread, for example [`launch`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.experimental/launch.html) from [kotlinx.coroutines](https://github.com/kotlin/kotlinx.coroutines).
 >
-> If you want to use this library for UI please check also [Guide to UI programming with coroutines](https://github.com/Kotlin/kotlinx.coroutines/blob/master/ui/coroutines-guide-ui.md)
+> If you want to use this library for UI please also check the [Guide to UI programming with coroutines](https://github.com/Kotlin/kotlinx.coroutines/blob/master/ui/coroutines-guide-ui.md)

 There are three suspending extensions:

 ### `.await()`

-Common await API that returns result or throw exception
+Common await API that returns a result or throws an exception
 ```kotlin
 fun Call<T>.await(): T
 ```

-In case of HTTP error or invocation exception `await()` throws exception
+In case of an HTTP error or an invocation exception `await()` throws an exception

 ```kotlin
 // You can use retrofit suspended extension inside any coroutine block